 Top Tip: Cut two notches at the end of the shade elements, in order to fit properly into place.
 Drill pilot holes, before inserting the screws trough the elements in the support beams.

-Place the shade elements equally spaced, in order to get a symmetrical look.
+Next, place the shade elements equally spaced, in order to get a symmetrical look.
 You could adjust the gaps between the shade elements, as to fit your needs and tastes.
 The more space between the beams, the more light will get trough the pergola.

-Attach 2×2 slats on top of the shade elements.
+Also, attach 2×2 slats on top of the shade elements.
 Drill several pilot holes trough the slats and secure them to the shade elements with screws.
 Make sure the 2×2 slats are equally spaced and cut their ends to fit with the rest of the elements.

 If you live in a windy area or you want to add character to your backyard pergola, you should build 2×6 braces and fit them into place, between the support beams.
 Cut the ends of the braces at 45° and round their exterior sides, in order to match the design of the rest of the components.

-Drill pilot holes in the wooden braces and lock them into place with decking screws.
+In addition, drill pilot holes in the wooden braces and lock them into place with decking screws.
 Countersink the head of the screws, in order to get a proper result.

 Afterwards, you have to fill the gaps and the holes with a good wood putty.
 Let the compound to dry out properly, before sanding the whole wooden components, along the wood grain, with 120-grit sandpaper.
+You might want to take a look over these 12×16 pergola plans, if you want to build a rectangular shade structure.

 Top Tip: Apply several coats of wood stain, in order to enhance the look of the diy pergola plans and to protect the lumber from water damage.
 Build a small patio using traditional materials and set a table with several chairs.